GraphicalDot/SportsUnityChat/README.md

 username: username of the user
 password: password of the user

 Publish Football Notification:
-Publish football notifcation to the relevant subsctibers in the xmpp network Format:- POST request to <ip>/football_notifications Params are:-
+Publish football notification to the relevant subscribers in the xmpp network Format:- POST request to <ip>/football_notifications Params are:-
 Json encoded body having the following parameters :